jrbourbeau/hacking-dask/custom-operations.md

 algorithms are not sufficient.

-You can wrap arbitrary functions in ``dask.delayed`` to parallelize them, but when you are operating on a a Dask collection or several Dask collections, ``dask.delayed`` won't understand the organization of your blocks.
+You can wrap arbitrary functions in ``dask.delayed`` to parallelize them, but when you are operating on a Dask collection or several Dask collections, ``dask.delayed`` won't understand the organization of your blocks.

 In these cases there are several different ways in which you can set up